 The Importance of Empathy

 The brain has various defense mechanisms for handling sadness.
-It is the most recognizable emotion in humans.
-When you see someone, you immediately know if they are suffering from it or not.
+After all, this is one of the most recognizable emotion in humans.
+When you see someone, you immediately know if they’re suffering from it or not.
 In other words, you will develop empathy for them.

 Your Brain Needs More Energy: Glucose

-You also have to keep in mind that your brain uses almost 20% of your energy.
-But when you are depressed, it needs even more, with glucose being the main need.
-This causes you to feel more hungry, more anxiety to eat, and to seek sweet things, for example.
-Sometimes, it is the reason why you gain weight when you are sad or depressed.
+However, when you’re depressed, it needs even more, with glucose being the main need.
+This causes you to feel more hungry and to seek sweet things, for example.
+Sometimes, this is the reason why many gain weight when they’re sad or depressed.

 The Essential Need to Cry

 The brain accumulates too much tension and needs to release this anxiety.
 Thus, tears are the best way to relieve this.
 Afterwards, endorphins are released that will make you feel better and more relaxed.
 We therefore recommend that you don’t suppress crying when you need to.

-Avoid Bad Episodes and Live and Learn
+Avoid Harmful Situations and Live and Learn

 A sad brain generates less serotonin, a neurotransmitter associated with motivation.
-If you are unable to move on from a period of sadness by making new decisions and accepting what happened, this deficit in serotonin will cause you to suffer from illnesses like depression.
+If you’re unable to move on from a period of sadness by making new decisions and accepting what happened, this deficit in serotonin could cause you to suffer from illnesses like depression.